Learning Outcomes

 - Example: "Directing your attention to the morning of July 1st, did you attend a meeting at the London office?"

-- Hostile Witnesses: If a witness demonstrates clear hostility or unwillingness to testify truthfully for the party that called them, the advocate may apply to the judge to have the witness declared hostile.
-If permission is granted, the advocate may then cross-examine their own witness using leading questions.
+Hostile Witnesses: If a witness demonstrates clear hostility or unwillingness to testify truthfully for the party that called them, the advocate may apply to the judge to have the witness declared hostile.
+If permission is granted, the advocate may then cross-examine their own witness using leading questions as if in cross-examination.
+This may include confronting the witness with prior inconsistent statements or documents.

-Key Term: Hostile Witness A witness who demonstrates animosity towards the party that called them or an unwillingness to tell the truth, potentially allowing that party (with court permission) to ask leading questions as if in cross-examination.
+A witness who demonstrates animosity towards the party that called them or an unwillingness to tell the truth, potentially allowing that party (with court permission) to ask leading questions as if in cross-examination.

 Worked Example 1.1